Chinese Communist Revolution

-The Communist victory had a major impact on the global balance of power: China became the largest socialist state by population, and, after the 1956 Sino-Soviet split, a third force in the Cold War.
+The Communist victory had a major impact on the global balance of power: China became the largest socialist state by population, as well as a third force in the Cold War following the 1956 Sino-Soviet split.
 The People's Republic offered direct and indirect support to communist movements around the world, and inspired the growth of Maoist parties in a number of countries.
-Shock at the CCP's success and fear of similar events occurring across East Asia led the United States to intervene militarily in Korea and South East Asia (e.g. Vietnam).
-To this day, the Chinese Communist Party remains the governing party of mainland China and the second-largest political party in the world.
+Shock at the CCP's success, and the emerging geopolitical domino theory postulating communism's spread across East Asia, led the United States to stage successive military interventions against Chinese-backed forces in Korea and Southeast Asia, neither of which were successful.
+The CCP remains in government in mainland China and is the second-largest political party in the world.